MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss-eap-on-aro.md

 >
 > * Prepare an JBoss EAP application for OpenShift.
 > * Run it locally together with a containerized Microsoft SQL Server.
-> * Deploy a Microsoft SQL Server on an ARO 4 by using the OpenShift CLI.
+> * Deploy a Microsoft SQL Server on an Azure Red Hat OpenShift 4 by using the OpenShift CLI.
-> * Deploy the application on an ARO 4 by using JBoss Helm Charts and OpenShift Web Console.
+> * Deploy the application on an Azure Red Hat OpenShift 4 by using JBoss Helm Charts and OpenShift Web Console.

 You can learn more from references used in this guide: